-- 1. Learn various types of material used in carpentry - 2.
+- 1. Discuss the various types of material used in carpentry - 2.
 Demonstrate how to assemble parts made of the various types of materials - 3.
-Practise the different types of finishes
+Practice different types of finishes applied

 3.2.1 Assembling Parts (Parts Made Of Wood, MDF, Plywood, Laminates and Sub-Assemblies of Different Material and Fittings etc.)